HyagoOliveira/ScriptableSettingsProvider/README.md

 Preloaded Assets are assets that will be loaded when the game starts and they will be kept in memory until the game finishes.

-This is useful to store data that can be accessed at any time, like a global Game Settings.
+This is useful to store data that can be accessed at any time, like a global Game Settings and you can easily load this data by using `Resources.Load()` function.

-To do this, you must add your Object reference into the **Preloaded Asset** list, located at **Project Settings**, **Optimization** section.
+To be able to do this, you must first add your Object reference into the **Preloaded Asset** list, located at **Project Settings**, **Optimization** section.

 ![The Preloaded Assets List](/Docs~/PreloadedAssetsList.png "The Preloaded Assets List")

+### Creating Settings as Preloaded Asset

 You can mark a Settings Provider class as a Preload Asset and, every time the **Current Settings** property is edited inside your menu, the settings reference inside the Preloaded Asset list will be edited as well.